 The Spectrum Colleagues Page was developed to acknowledge the contributions of the hundreds of professors, teachers, students, and scholars, who have continued to use and expand the theory of the Spectrum.
 Without our colleagues involvement the Spectrum would be a static theory on the library shelf.
 Thank you for the life you have given to the Spectrum framework.

-If you are a Spectrum colleague and would like to be included on the colleagues page please complete the form at: Colleagues Sign-Up Form.
+If you are a practicing The Spectrum and would like to be considered for inclusion on our colleague page consider completing our 'Become a Colleague' application.
 The following information will be required:

 1. One Color portrait photo

 ONE portrait size COLOR photo.
 The minimum size required is 225px width and 300px height.
 The picture format can be any of the following (jpg, png, or pdf).

 3. Personal Spectrum Story

 Please include a SHORT summary explaining how you became involved with the Spectrum.
 This is not a resume or vitae.
 Focus on the following questions: When and/or how did you become involved in the Spectrum and why do you remain connected to these ideas?